jpdias/nanostima-logbook/README.md

 #### 3. [1-17]/6/17
 - Literature Review & Related Work on Blockchain, Access Control and eHealth Data Security
 - WIP on Scalabilty & Fault-tolerance testing
-- Write and submit paper for ACSAC'17 conference (CORE A)
+- Write and submit paper for ACSAC'17 conference (CORE A) _update_: not accepted
 - *Further research directions*:
     - Further testing and validation
     - Use cases and Scenarious